Marcello1952/Marshall-Rosenberg-NVC/NVC-Basics_BayNVC.md

 ## Basics of Nonviolent Communication

-<small>© 2014 Inbal Kashtan and Miki Kashtan • nvc@baynvc.org • [www.baynvc.org](https://www.baynvc.org) • 510-433-0700
-If you want to share these materials, visit http://bit.ly/material-share for information about what we ask of you.</small>
+<small>© 2014 Inbal Kashtan and Miki Kashtan • nvc@baynvc.org • [www.baynvc.org](https://www.baynvc.org) • 510-433-0700  <br> If you want to share these materials, visit http://bit.ly/material-share for information about what we ask of you.</small>

 ### I. Introduction